PDXpert PLM Software

 Special note for SQL Server Express LocalDB§

-When you need higher performance editions of SQL Server, or other applications require remote connections to the PDXpert system database, don't uninstall or upgrade SQL LocalDB.
-Instead, install the most current instance of SQL Server Express (or higher).
+If other applications require remote connections to the PDXpert system database or to simplify database development, install the most current instance of SQL Server Express (or higher).
 After installation, use the PDXpert Application Server's button to move the existing database into the new instance.

 Review Microsoft's SQL Server in-place upgrade procedure (for example, Upgrade SQL Server).